microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 start().catch(console.error);
 ```

-The view then renders the focus data by using `renderFocusPresence`, which uses the local focus status map to display which users are in focus and which users aren't.
+The view then renders the focus data by using `renderFocusPresence`, which uses the local focus status map to display which users are in focus and which users are not.
 It also renders the mouse position data by using `renderMousePresence`, which uses the local position map to display the name of each user where they currently are in the window:

 ```typescript
 async function start(): Promise<void> {